Choosing a Linux Distro: Mobile Edition

 Choosing a Linux Distro: Which Distro?

-So, you have decided to install Linux on your desktop computer, mobile device, or server and need to choose a distribution or “distro”.
+So, you have decided to install Linux on your desktop computer, laptop, or server and need to choose a distribution or “distro”.
 Or maybe you’re already a Linux user and are just looking to try out something new.
-Either way there are so many different Linux distros that the choice can be a daunting one, especially since each distribution has its own set of advantages and disadvantages.
-Following are some tips on selecting a distribution and some of my top picks.
+Either way, with hundreds of different Linux distros available, the choice can be daunting, as each one offers its own unique set of advantages and trade-offs.

 Read More